miadabdi/CF-Clean-IP-Setter/README.md

 Theses are the values:

 - **operator** (string) : The operator to retrieve the ips for. when providing a custom local list of ips, this option has no effect, but when fetching public ips this will effect since public ips come with information of what operator they should be used for.
-- **use_provided_result** (boolean) : determines if the program should use a provided result file and skip scanning.
+- **use_provided_result** (boolean) : determines if the program should use a provided result file and skip scanning or scan ips to create result itself.
 The result file is compatible with the result file of bash version of [CF Scanner](https://github.com/MortezaBashsiz/CFScanner).
 - **last_result_path** (string) : path to provided result file.
 - **include_list_ips** (boolean) : determines if the program should fetch ips from [this repo](https://raw.githubusercontent.com/vfarid/cf-clean-ips/main/list.json)
 - **include_list_domains** (boolean) : determines if the program should fetch domains from [this repo](https://raw.githubusercontent.com/vfarid/cf-clean-ips/main/providers.json) and resolve them to use their ips for scanning.